 Groundwork is run by Jen Margaret, a dedicated advocate and educator for Te Tiriti o Waitangi.

 Jen is Pākehā, of Cornish, Scottish, Danish and German ancestry.
 Her ancestors arrived in Te Wai Pounamu in the 1860s.
-Raised near Leeston on the Canterbury Plains, in the rohe of Ngāi Te Ruahikihiki, Jen was a late learner about the Treaty of Waitangi, first engaging with it at university in the 1990s.
-Since then, she’s been active in Treaty education and has been fortunate to have been guided in this work by many inspiring Māori and Pākehā people.
+Raised on the Canterbury Plains, in the rohe of Ngāi Te Ruahikihiki, Jen was a late learner about the Treaty, first engaging with it at university in the 1990s.
+Since then, she’s been active in Treaty education and has been guided in this work by many inspiring Māori and Pākehā people.

 Jen is a knowledgeable and skilled facilitator who enjoys working with individuals and organisations to deepen our understanding and application of Te Tiriti.
 A recipient of Winston Churchill and Loxley Fellowships, Jen has researched the work of non-indigenous allies in North America, Australia and Aotearoa.
-The findings are published in her book Working as allies: supporters of indigenous justice reflect (2013).
-In 2016 she produced Ngā Rerenga o Te Tiriti: Community organisations engaging with the Treaty of Waitangi.
+The findings are published in her book Working as allies: supporters of indigenous justice reflect.
+She has also produced a key resource on organisational Te Tiriti application, Ngā Rerenga o Te Tiriti: Community organisations engaging with the Treaty of Waitangi.

 Jen is driven by the question posed by her mentor Mitzi Nairn, “How might we be the honourable people that the rangatira thought they were entering into relationship with in 1840?”